Razed / Damaged / Destroyed Property

 COUNTY AUDITOR MAY REDUCE TAXABLE VALUE OF DAMAGED PROPERTY

 Ohio law enables property owners to claim a reduction in the taxable value of their property that has been destroyed or damaged at any time, regardless of the cause of the damage.
 The amount of reduction is prorated based on the calendar quarter in which the damage occurred.
-Property owners must file a notorized application with the County Auditor for a reduction no later than December 31st in the year that the damage occurred.
+Property owners must file a notorized application with the County Auditor for a reduction no later than December 31st in the year that the damage occurred or by January 31 of the following year if the damage happened in the last quarter of the year.
 Refunds or credits may be available.

 The form, known as a DTE 26, is available for download below or by contacting the Auditor's Real Estate Department at (513) 887-3154.